ARCA-Arweave/grant-proposals/ar-gql.md

-## Proposal Name: `arMagic`
+## Proposal Name: `arGQL`

 ## Summary:

-A JavaScript/TypeScript package that makes interaction with the Arweave network painless and simple.
+A JavaScript/TypeScript package that makes interaction with the Arweave GraphQL endpoint simple and easy.

 ## Motivation:

 With the launch of the [Arweave GQL Endpoint](https://arweave.net/graphql), there doesn't exist a simple way to interact with it in a JS/TS project.

-I myself have implemented functions, and copy-n-paste them throughout my projects - but it would be extremely nice to have a generic function I can just import.
+I myself have implemented functions, but it would be extremely nice to have a generic function I can just import.

 Also, querying for infinite responses and pagination isn't straight forward, this library would take care of that.